 A website is as important as a physical storefront for a startup as it is for a brick-and-mortar business.
 Remember your website is now your business storefront.

-When it comes to creating a website, consider the look and feel, is your site user-friendly, the platform, payment processors.
+When it comes to creating a website, consider the look and feel, is your site user-friendly, the platform, and payment processors.
 Hiring a website developer to help build your site makes sound business sense.

 A good host will give you the necessary tools and resources to build a successful website.
 However, it is also important to consider the speed at which your site is loading.
 Aside from checking out reviews online, ask other business contacts for help in finding a web host that’s reliable.